Opsens (TSE:OPS) Stock Price Up 3.2%

-A number of equities analysts have recently commented on the stock.
-Raymond James lifted their price target on shares of Opsens to C$6.00 and gave the company a “strong-buy” rating in a research report on Tuesday, February 22nd.
-Stifel Nicolaus started coverage on shares of Opsens in a research report on Wednesday, April 13th.
-They set a “buy” rating and a C$3.35 target price for the company.
+Several research firms recently commented on OPS.
+Stifel Nicolaus began coverage on shares of Opsens in a report on Wednesday, April 13th.
+They issued a “buy” rating and a C$3.35 price target on the stock.
+Raymond James raised their price target on shares of Opsens to C$6.00 and gave the stock a “strong-buy” rating in a research report on Tuesday, February 22nd.

 About Opsens (TSE:OPS)